janosh/svelte-multiselect/readme.md

 - `color: var(--sms-text-color, inherit)`: Input text color.
 - `border: var(--sms-focus-border, 1pt solid var(--sms-active-color, cornflowerblue))`: `div.multiselect` border when focused.
 Falls back to `--sms-active-color` if not set which in turn falls back on `cornflowerblue`.
 - `background: var(--sms-readonly-bg, lightgray)`: Background when in readonly state.
-- `background: var(--sms-token-bg, var(--sms-active-color, cornflowerblue))`: Background of selected tokens.
+- `background: var(--sms-selected-bg, var(--sms-active-color, cornflowerblue))`: Background of selected options.
-- `color: var(--sms-remove-x-hover+focus-color, lightgray)`: Hover color of cross icon to remove selected tokens.
+- `color: var(--sms-remove-x-hover+focus-color, lightgray)`: Hover color of cross icon to remove selected options.
 - `color: var(--sms-remove-x-hover-focus-color, lightskyblue)`: Color of the cross-icon buttons for removing all or individual selected options when in `:focus` or `:hover` state.
 - `background: var(--sms-options-bg, white)`: Background of options list.
 - `background: var(--sms-li-selected-bg, inherit)`: Background of selected list items in options pane.